jonthejon/VonNeumann_BasicMachine/README.md

 # VonNeumann_BasicMachine

+THIS PROJECT IS AT DEVELOPMENT PHASE, WITH NEW FUNCTIONALITIES BEING ADDED OVER TIME.
+THE LATEST ABILITY OF THIS VON NEUMANN MACHINE IS:

+     adding any two positive numbers together

+---
+PROJECT OVERVIEW
 This project is designed to mimic the physical fabrication process of the simplest possible digital computer, using relays, that follows the Von Neumann architecture.
 A computer that uses the Von Neumann architecture can be defined as any computer in which the program instructions, as well as its data, are kept in the same memory array (RAM).

 The book "Code: The Hidden Language of Computers", from Charles Petzold, is used as guideline for implementing a working Von Newumann Machine.